robintrayler/bayesian_phosphate/README.md

-# Isotopic ordering in bioapatite reveals thermophysiology in fossil sharks
+# Readme

-This repository contains the Bayesian modeling code for "Isotopic ordering in bioapatite reveals thermophysiology in fossil sharks"
+This repository contains the Bayesian modeling code for

+* Griffiths, M.L., Eagle, R.A., Kim, S. L., Flores, R., Becker, M.A., Maisch, H.M., Trayler, R. B., Chan, R., McCormack, J., Akhtar, A.A., Tripati, A.K., Shimada, K. (2023) Thermal physiology of extinct megatooth sharks, Proceedings of the National Academy of Sciences

+Scripts 01 - 12 in the `./R/` directory should be run in order to generate modeled body temperatures and sea water <p>δ<sup>18</sup>O</p> values for each group.